MedicineToken/Medical-SAM-Adapter/README.md

 A guidance can be found in [here](https://github.com/KidsWithTokens/Medical-SAM-Adapter/blob/main/guidance/lora.ipynb).
 Credit: @shinning0821
  - 24-01-22.
 We've added datasetloader for [LIDC dataset](https://paperswithcode.com/dataset/lidc-idri), a multi-rater(4 raters 👨‍⚕️🧑🏽‍⚕️👩‍⚕️🧑🏽‍⚕️) lesions segmentation from low-dose lung CTs 🩻.
 You can download the preprocessed LIDC dataset at [here](https://github.com/stefanknegt/Probabilistic-Unet-Pytorch).
 Also updated environment, and random_click function.
 Credit: @jiayuanz3

+## Medical Adapter Zoo
+We've released a bunch of pre-trained Adapters for various organs/lesions in [Medical-Adapter-Zoo](https://huggingface.co/KidsWithTokens/Medical-Adapter-Zoo/tree/main).
+Just pick the adapter that matches your disease and easily adjust SAM to suit your specific needs 😉.

+If you can't find what you're looking for.
+Please suggest it through any contact method available to us (GitHub issue, HuggingFace community, or [Discord](https://discord.gg/EqbgSPEX)).
+We'll do our very best to include it.

  ## Requirement

  Install the environment: